radiantlogic-v8/documentation-new/documentation/installation-guide/zk-testing-a-zookeeper-cluster.md

 ![An image showing ](Media/ZKImage4.1.jpg)

-Figure 1: A Cluster Check with All Nodes Online

 In the following image, one Zookeeper node has gone offline.
 In this example, RadiantOne nodes are unable to connect to the Zookeeper node at 10.11.10.39.

 ![An image showing ](Media/ZKImage4.2.jpg)

-Figure 2: A Cluster Check with One Node Offline

 In the following image, two Zookeeper nodes have gone offline.
 If the ZooKeeper ensemble only had three nodes to begin with, the loss of two nodes puts the service in a non-functional state since the quorum has been lost.
 The RadiantOne nodes are impacted at this point and will enter into a read-only mode where they cannot accept configuration changes nor client write operations.